ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

 \subsubsection{Entropy-based Triplet Sampling}

-In this section, we resolve the question of how to mine the most informative triplets to both save the costs from querying LLMs and optimally improve the clustering.
-The intuitions of our algorithm is that (1) the candidate choices should be close to the anchor (in other words, it should be either a positive or a hard negative) and (2) the sampled triplets should be challenging enough so that potentially LLMs can provide more information to the embedder $f$.
+While one can randomly sample triplets to query the LLM, we demonstrate it non-efficient in experiments.
+In this section, we pose the question of mining \textit{informative} triplets to both save the costs from querying LLMs and optimally improve the clustering.
 To achieve this, we resort to the current clustering results from the extracted embeddings $\mathcal{Z}=\{z_i=f(x_i)\}_{i=1}^N$.
+In summary, our algorithm contains two steps: \textbf{Step 1:} We find the most ambiguous instances as anchors based on entropy. \textbf{Step 2:} For each anchor instance, we sample two choices from two of its closest clusters.
+Refer to Algorithm~\ref{alg:triplet} for entire process.

-Specifically, since the granularity is unknown at current stage, a clustering algorithm with fixed hyperparameters (such as number of clusters in K-means \cite{macqueen1967classification} or maximum distance to merge clusters in hierarchical clustering) is performed on top of $\mathcal{Z}$.
-These hyperparameters are consistent across datasets and are only specific to the embedder model $f$.
-A cluster center $\mu_k$ will thereafter be calculated for cluster $k$ by averaging embeddings assigned to it.
-Following~\cite{xie2016unsupervised,van2008visualizing}, the soft assignments for each instance are calculated with Student's $t$-distribution,
+In Step 1, since the granularity is unknown at current stage, we perform clustering on top of $\mathcal{Z}$, where the clustering hyperparameters\footnote{It can be number of clusters in K-means or maximum distance to merge two clusters in hierarchical clustering} are consistent across datasets and only specific to the embedder model $f$.
+Cluster center $\mu_k$ will thereafter be calculated for cluster $k$ by averaging embeddings assigned to it.
+Following~\cite{xie2016unsupervised,van2008visualizing}, we calculate instance-wise soft assignments with Student's $t$-distribution,